tradingstrategy-ai/search/docs/initial-setup.md

 You should receive a `JSON` response body that relfects the same collection and schema.

-## 3. Generate private API key for `trading-entities` import
+## 3. Generate scoped API keys for `trading-entities` collection

+The main `TYPESENSE_API_KEY` has full permissions.
+As a security practice, it's preferable to run most operations with a scoped key that has limited, appropriate privilages.

+### 3.a Private API key for `trading-entities` import

 The Trading Entities collection will be populated from a script that runs on the `dex_ohlcv` "oracle" server.
-The request below generates an API key that can be used by the import process (with reduced privileges compared to the Admin API key):
+The request below generates an API key that can be used by the import process:

 ```bash
 curl -X POST "${TYPESENSE_BASE_URL}/keys" \